Rooms with absorbent ceilings

 In rooms with absorbent ceilings, we distinguish between two situations that we call “steady-state” and “reverberation”.
 In the case of steady-state, a sound source emits sound continuously, with the room thus having a constant level of sound.
 Even in rooms with absorbent ceilings, the sound is more or less diffuse at steady state.
-Consequently, we can determine sound level reduction in the same way as for the hard room described above.
+Consequently, we can determine sound level reduction in the same way as for a reverberant "hard" room.

-Sound field at steady-state in a room with absorbent ceiling and sound scattering objects.
+Sound field during sound decay in a room with absorbent ceiling

 In the case of reverberation, the situation is somewhat more complex than for steady-state.